-Here are some easy steps to helping your patients detoxify in our modern world:
+Here are eight easy steps to help your patients detox in our modern world:

-- Elimination Diet: An oligoantigenic diet that removes the most common inflammatory foods, such as wheat/gluten, dairy, soy, corn, sugar, alcohol, coffee, peanuts, omega-6 oils, package/processed foods, and for some people red meat, is an important first step in improving the body’s ability to eliminate toxins by reducing the toxic burden of the foods eaten by our patients.
-As part of this goal, we want to encourage our patients to eat a plant-based diet, rich in phytonutrients that provide the detoxification substrates and co-factors listed in my previous post.
+Elimination Diet: An oligoantigenic diet is an important first step in improving the body’s ability to eliminate toxins by reducing the toxic burden of the foods eaten by our patients.
+This diet removes the most common inflammatory foods, such as wheat/gluten, dairy, soy, corn, sugar, alcohol, coffee, peanuts, omega-6 oils, packaged/processed foods, and for some people, red meat.
+As part of this goal, we want to encourage our patients to eat a plant-based diet rich in phytonutrients that provide the detoxification substrates and co-factors listed in my previous post.

 Supplements and strategies that encourage elimination include: